Skip to content

 local Tall = require("layouts.tall")

--- Mirror horizontally, then magnify the focused window
+-- Mirror horizontally, then center at 80%

 local layout = Modifiers.chain(Tall, {